niazi-ali/niazi-ali.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Economics at the University of Calgary's Department of Economics, with research interests in energy and environmental economics, empirical industrial organization, and applied econometrics.
-My research focuses on electricity markets, climate policies, and the transition to sustainable energy systems.
 Outside academia, I work as a Research Analyst at the Energy Futures Lab, contributing to Alberta’s Electricity Future initiative to help the province transition toward a net-zero electricity grid.
 I’m passionate about applying data-driven research to develop practical policy solutions for a cleaner, more sustainable future.
 {style="text-align: justify;"}